 You will work closely with a Global Curriculum Design Manager, country program teams, technical experts, and contract designers to build our training programs.
-You will be responsible for developing practice-based, scripted sessions, including simulations that mimic daily on-the-job situations, role plays, and sessions that introduce technical content in a way that connects it with behavioral skills and mindsets.
-The Global Curriculum Designer role is a great fit for an instructional designer who loves to learn and experiment and is interested in doing innovative design work for a growing global organization that is taking its work to scale.
+You will be responsible for developing practice-based, prescriptive session plans, including simulations that mimic daily on-the-job situations, role plays, and sessions that integrate technical and behavioral skills and mindsets.
+The Global Curriculum Designer role is a great fit for an instructional designer who loves to learn and experiment, has a deep knowledge of adult learning and design best practices, and is interested in doing innovative design work for a growing global organization that is taking its work to scale.
 Designers will work remotely and no relocation is required.
 This role may require some domestic or international travel.

 To be successful you'll need: